 Call services like these have staff that are trained to impersonate bank employees, computer technicians, travel agents, recruiters and other people that targeted individuals are more likely to reveal information to.
 The callers receive background information on the targets from the cyber criminals and use it to establish trusting relationships with the victims.

 However, illegal call services like these are nothing new.
 A 26-year-old Belrusian man named Dimitry M. Naskovets was extradited to the United States in September of 2010 to face charges relating to operating CallService.biz, a service that allowed cyber criminals to bypass phone verification checks enforced by U.S. banks.
 Unfortunately, the number of these call centers has only increased in recent years.
+On the other side, there also has been an influx of KYC companies, which are trying to keep such frauds from transpiring.
+An authentic example happens to be Fully-Verified’s video identifications.

 In order to not become a victim, users should treat all unsolicited calls from banks or computer technicians with caution, regardless of the information the caller has about you.
 In addition to that, you should also confirm any suspicious requests with the organization the caller is claiming to represent but should only do so by calling a publicly listed number, not ones provided by the caller.